 Zamak is a family of alloys with a base metal of zinc and alloying elements of aluminium, magnesium, and copper.
 Alloys of zinc with small amounts of copper, aluminum, and magnesium are useful in die casting as well as spin casting, especially in the automotive, electrical, and hardware industries.
 Zinc alloys have low melting points, require relatively low heat input, and do not require fluxing or protective atmospheres.
 Because of their high fluidity, zinc alloys can be cast in much thinner walls than other die castings alloys, and they can be die cast to tighter dimensional tolerances.
 These zinc alloys are marketed under the name Zamak.
 The name Zamak is an acronym of the German names for the metals of which the alloys are composed: Zink (zinc), Aluminium, Magnesium, and Kupfer (copper).
 The low melting point and the low viscosity of the alloy make possible the production of small and intricate shapes.

 For example, Zamak 3 (ASTM AG40A), or Zinc Alloy 3, is the most widely used zinc alloy in the zinc die casting industry and is usually the first choice when considering zinc for die casting for a number of reasons.
 It provides the best overall combination of strength, castability, dimensional stability, ease of finishing, and cost.

 - Excellent physical and mechanical properties

 - Excellent finishing characteristics for plating, painting, and chromate treatments

-Typical applications include die castings such as automotive parts, household appliances and fixtures, office and computer equipment, building hardware.
+Typical applications include die-castings such as automotive parts, household appliances and fixtures, office and computer equipment, and building hardware.

 Properties of Zinc Alloys – Zamak 3